 You will need to set the hourly rate for each employee.
 Most employers set an hourly rate by assessing the state and federal minimum wage limits, the average market rate for the job/role, and experience and education of an employee.

 Commission employees are paid by performance.
-Most often, these employees receive a percentage of their sales or are paid by number of products or services sold.
-Federal and state law require the employee to get paid at least the minimum wage, so if the employee's commission is low enough, they'll need to be paid and the difference to meet the minimum wage limits.
+Most often, these employees receive a percentage of their sales.
+Or are paid by number of products or services sold.
+Federal and state law require the employee to get paid at least the minimum wage.

 The minimum wage for tipped employees is much less than the minimum wage for hourly employees.
-This is because these employees receive tips as part of their overall compensation.
-Tips can either be collected through the paycheck if the tip is paid by a credit card, or can be collected directly from the employee if the tip is cash.
+Tips can either be collected through the paycheck if the tip is paid by a credit card.
+Or can be collected directly from the employee if the tip is cash.